Desilu

 Desilu's entire library is owned by Paramount Skydance through two of its subsidiaries.
 The CBS unit owns all Desilu properties that were produced and concluded before 1960, which were sold to CBS by Desilu itself.
 Its CBS Studios unit owns the rights to everything Desilu produced after 1960 as successor in interest to Paramount Television.

 There is a street named after Desilu in San Antonio, Texas.

 History

-Desilu Productions was founded in 1950 using the combined names of the husband and wife production team of "Desi Arnaz" and "Lucille Ball".
+Desilu Productions was founded in 1950 using the combined names of the husband-and-wife production team of "Desi Arnaz" and "Lucille Ball".
 It was created to produce Lucy and Desi's vaudeville act as a television series and sell it to Columbia Broadcasting System (CBS) executives.
 Arnaz and Ball wanted to adapt Ball's CBS radio series My Favorite Husband to television.
 The television project eventually became I Love Lucy.
+(Desilu also produced the TV version of My Favorite Husband.)
 During the show's first few years, Desilu rented space at General Service Studios (now the Sunset Las Palmas Studios) at Santa Monica Boulevard and North Las Palmas Avenue.
 They used Stage Two, which was named Desilu Playhouse.
 Later, a special entrance was added at 6633 Romaine Street, on the south side of the lot, to allow direct access to it.